macslowiak/solidity-learning/README.md

 In this situation **contract D is A, B** will get error)

-- we have to ways to calling function from other contracts
+- we have two ways to call function from other contracts
 1. We are using **right most parent** convention
 2. We are using word **super** - then all function with super are called
 - the difference is that in the first case we can f.ex. call A and C(inherits from A) functions and in